What is a Clinical Breast Exam?

 Who Should Receive a Clinical Breast Exam, and When?

 The Maurer Foundation recommends that women over forty schedule their clinical breast exam and their annual mammogram six months apart.
-This ensures that you will be examined by a health care professional twice a year, which breast cancer research has shown can make a huge impact in the eventual outcome of a breast cancer diagnosis.
+This ensures that you will be examined by a health care professional twice a year, which breast cancer research has shown can make a huge impact on the outcome of a breast cancer diagnosis.

 Additionally, anytime you notice irregularities during your monthly breast self-exam, then it is time to schedule a clinical breast exam to follow up.